Henry Thorne Morton

 Henry Thorne Morton (18 December 1888 – 8 December 1966) was a New Zealand politician of the National Party.

 Biography

 Morton was born on 18 December 1888 at Auckland.
 He received his education at King's College, Auckland and Emmanuel College, Cambridge.
+He served in World War I where he was severely wounded.
+He obtained a Master of Arts degree with honours at the University of Cambridge.
+He later lived in the King Country town of Te Kūiti where he was in practice as a solicitor.